bevyengine/bevy-website/release-content/0.15/release-notes/14920_Add_cached_run_system_API.md

 # Cached one-shot systems

-**Bevy 0.15** introduces a new "cached" API for running one-shot systems:
+**Bevy 0.15** introduces a convenient new "cached" API for running one-shot systems:

 ```rust
 // Run a system without manually registering it first: